Joe Gallagher (boxing): Professional coaching

 There has been European, British and Commonwealth titles for the Smith Brothers: Stephen, Paul, Liam and Callum along with Matthew Macklin, John Murray, Anthony Crolla, Scotty Cardle, Scott Quigg, Hosea Burton, Callum Johnson.

-The gym has added Marcus Morrison, Paul Butler, Sam Hyde and 2012 London Olympian Miss GB Natasha Jonas.
+The gym added Marcus Morrison, Paul Butler, Sam Hyde and 2012 London Olympian Natasha Jonas.

-In 2016 at WBC Convention in Florida, Joe was Invited onto the WBC trainers committee alongside Stacey Mckinley, Eddie Mustafa and Abel Sanchez.
+In 2016 at the WBC Convention in Florida, Joe was Invited onto the WBC trainers committee alongside Stacey Mckinley, Eddie Mustafa and Abel Sanchez.

 He has been involved in over 300 professional fights and 100 title fights.

-In 2018 Joe set up the Joe Gallagher Academy in Manchester which is backed by England Amateur Boxing which provides Education and boxing courses for 16-18 year olds.

-In 2019 Joe received award for the work done with the academy at The This Is Manchester Awards ceremony for making a difference in the community.
+In 2018 Joe set up the Joe Gallagher Academy in Manchester which is backed by England Amateur Boxing and provides education and boxing courses for 16–18 year olds.
+In 2019 Joe received an award for the work done with the academy at the This Is Manchester Awards ceremony for making a difference in the community.